 She is always knocking things down.
 Her lack of control over her own body, crashing into things and people around her, can take me over my not so far away edge these days.
 She is the tiniest, waifiest elelphant that has ever walked this earth.
-That long, lean body can make more noise than the rest of the family, plus the dog, put together just walking to the bathroom in the middle of the night.
-She is forever waking us up.
+That long, lean body can make more noise than the rest of the family, plus the dog, put together.
+Just walking to the bathroom in the middle of the night, she is forever waking us up.
 We go to blows quite often.
 She pushes all the right buttons.
-She literally doesn’t know when to stop, always taking it a step to far.
+She literally doesn’t know when to stop, always taking it a step too far.
 She is loud, oh so very loud.
 She possesses a never ending supply of energy that I have a hard time comprehending.

 Yesterday we had a come to blows day.
 We were both a little more than the average Monday kind of cranky.
 It consisted of some snottiness, some quick to react-ness, some eye rolling, some loud sighs, some (tuned out) lecturing, some failed attempts at “better” and, ultimately, some hurt feelings.

 On my end I know I was a ridiculous kind of tired.
 I was physically, emotionally and mentally tapped.
 I left work setting my expectations high for a quiet easy evening.
 I craved the space to just be, to not have to try, and to relax into some homey love.
 I was hoping.
 I was making plans.
 I was digging my heels in the ground for this peaceful dream.
 It would help me.
 It would make my life easier.
 It would be good for me.
 This is what was needed……..for me.

 Well, my middle lady was feeling the same way.
 She had her own slue of exhausting experiences.
 She was also hoping to come home and find the refuge she craved.
 Time to be herself, all of who she is without apologies, even the loud bits.
 Eleven is no joke.
 How easily I have forgotten.